ahmed-bacha/rhel-push-plugin/man/rhel-push-plugin.8.md

 # DESCRIPTION

-This plugin avoids any RHEL based image to be pushed to the default `docker.io` registry preventing users to violate the RH subscription agreement.
+Red Hat subscription agreement prevents users from posting of Red Hat based content to public registries.
+This plugin looks at the base image of any container image that is being pushed to the default registry, `docker.io`, and blocks the push, if the content uses a RHEL base image.
+Users can push RHEL content to their own private registries.
+You can modify the docker service to support private registies by using the --add-registry docker daemon flag.
+You can add this to the docker daemon command or by adding it to the OPTIONS configuation in /etc/sysconfig/docker

 # OPTIONS